2283 Multiple Copending Ex Parte Reexamination Proceedings [R-11.2013]

 If the ex parte prosecution stage has not yet begun in Request 1 when Request 2 is received, Request 1 should be processed to the point where it is ready for ex parte prosecution.
 Then, Request 1 is normally held until Request 2 is granted and is ready for ex parte action following the statement and reply.
 Thereafter, the two proceedings would be merged.
 However, if Request 2 is denied, there would be no merger and prosecution will be carried out solely on Request 1.
 Note that Request 2 should be determined on its own merits and should not rely on nor refer to the decision issued in Request 1.

-In the event that an amendment to make the claims the same in each file is required by the merger decision (identical amendments to be placed in all files) but is not timely submitted, any claim that does not contain identical text in all of the merged proceedings should be rejected under 35 U.S.C.
+In the event that an amendment to make the claims the same in each file is required by the merger decision (identical amendments to be placed in all files) but is not timely submitted, any claim that does not contain identical text in all of the merged proceedings (or is present in one proceeding but not present in the other(s)) should be rejected under 35 U.S.C.
 112, second paragraph, as being indefinite as to the content of the claim, and thus failing to particularly point out the invention.